List of Tiny Toon Adventures characters: Calamity Coyote

 Calamity Coyote (vocal effects provided by Frank Welker in 1990–1995 of the original series) is a young, gray male coyote with pink sneakers; he is based on Wile E. Coyote.
 Calamity never speaks, instead communicating through noises and signs that he pulls out from behind his back.
 Calamity is also shown to be scientifically proficient, constructing random devices for the other characters.
-He pursues Little Beeper unsuccessfully.
+He pursues Little Beeper reluctantly.
 Like Wile E., Calamity's devices frequently malfunction.
 Calamity is less antagonistic than Wile E., preferring to work on his various inventions rather than chase Little Beeper.

-In Looniversity, Calamity has no interest in killing and eating Little Beeper.
+In Looniversity, Calamity is never shown chasing Little Beeper, whether willingly or not.

 Little Beeper

-Little Beeper (voiced by Frank Welker in 1990–1995 original series, archive recordings of Paul Julian in Tiny Toons Looniversity) is a young roadrunner with red and orange feathers and blue sneakers.
+Little Beeper (voiced by Frank Welker in 1990–1995 original series, archive audio of Paul Julian in Tiny Toons Looniversity) is a young roadrunner with red and orange feathers and blue sneakers.
 Much like his Looney Tunes counterpart, the Road Runner, Beeper spends most of his time outrunning and avoiding capture by Calamity Coyote.
 Unlike the Road Runner, Beeper can giggle, laugh and make other sounds, but he doesn't speak.

 In Looniversity, Beeper's "meep-meep" noise is the same as the Road Runner's, compared to the original in which his "meep-meep" noise was more higher pitched.
 He also has no rivalry with Calamity in the reboot.